HL7/davinci-deqm/source/pages/guidance.md

 ## Other Profiles Used in the Evaluation of a Measure

 Depending on the specific Measure and Interaction, various DEQM, QI Core, and CQFM Profiles are used in the evaluation of a measure and referenced by a MeasureReport.
+Refer to the [QI Core] implementation guide for examples of how to represent data involved in calculation of quality measures.

 ## Must Support